Perl Packaging Guidelines

 %perl_make_install

-This macro correctly performs the make install step.
+This macro correctly performs the make install step for MakeMaker-based Perl packages.

 %perl_process_packlist and %perl_gen_filelist